Property damage liability coverage — what is it?

 The mandatory coverage limits differ from state to state.
 For example, in California, drivers are required to have at least $5,000 of property damage liability coverage.
 In Texas, the minimum amount for property damage liability coverage is $25,000.
 In Nevada, it's $10,000.

 A limit is the maximum amount your policy will pay for a covered claim.
-You can choose your liability coverage limits when you buy car insurance, or adjust them later with the help of your agent.
+You can choose your liability coverage limits when you buy car insurance or adjust them later with the help of your insurance provider.

 Consider your property damage liability limits